 We were lucky to catch up with Dr Zach Beatty DC recently and have shared our conversation below.

 My self-discipline comes from a combination of places, not one single source.
-Growing up in competitive sports taught me early that effort alone isn’t enough—you need structure, consistency, and the willingness to do the boring work every day when no one is watching.
+Growing up in competitive sports like football, basketball, volleyball and baseball that taught me early that effort alone isn’t enough.
+You need structure, consistency, and the willingness to do the boring work every day when no one is watching.
 My parents shaped that foundation further by holding a high bar for accountability and integrity, making it clear that follow-through matters more than talk.

 Today, that discipline shows up in everything I do: how I run San Diego Auto Injury Center, how I care for accident patients in San Diego, and how I continue building strong systems and structure inside our clinics.
 It’s not motivation; it’s a lifestyle shaped by years of habits, responsibility, and the people around me who make me better.